BOTTOM OF THE FIRST: CUBS 5

 So, as I said before, something is going on.
 A groundswell of low-brow fashion sense is building into a movement.
 Don’t sleep on this.
 Not for one moment.
 Trends may begin in obscure, undetectable places, but then spread—trickling down from runway shows onto college campuses, into Instagram pictures, into music videos, into the locker of a professional athlete as he dons his outfit and heads out for a TV press conference, viewed by millions.

-In this case, we’re present for the day one moment.
+In this case, we’re witnessing the day one moment.

 We are all of us the coolhunters, as Malcolm Gladwell might say.
 And what’s cool in this case is quite clearly, undeniably cool.

-He’s known as George Jacobs, owns a Chicago limousine company, and wears the M&M’s jacket to every sporting event he attends.
+His name is George Jacobs, he owns a Chicago limousine company, he wears the M&M’s jacket to every sporting event he attends.